microcks/microcks.io/content/documentation/guides/installation/kind-helm.md

 ## 3. Install Microcks with default options

 We're now going to install Microcks with basic options.
-We'll do that using the Helm Chart so you'll also need the [`helm`](https://helm.sh) binary.
+We'll do that using the Helm Chart, so you'll also need the [`helm`](https://helm.sh) binary.
 You can use `brew install helm` on Mac for that.

 ```sh
   kubectl create namespace microcks